Community reacts to ICE shooting in Minnesota. And, RFK Jr. unveils new food pyramid

 Today's top stories

-An Immigration and Customs Enforcement officer shot and killed 37-year-old Renee Nicole Good, a Minneapolis woman, yesterday during a road traffic dispute.
+An Immigration and Customs Enforcement officer shot and killed 37-year-old Renee Nicole Good, a Minneapolis woman, yesterday.
 Multiple observers captured the shooting on video, and community members demanded accountability.
 Minnesota law enforcement officials and the FBI are investigating the fatal shooting, which the Trump administration says was an act of self-defense.
 Meanwhile, the mayor has accused the officer of reckless use of power and demanded that ICE get out of Minneapolis.

 - 🎧 Caitlin Callenson recorded the shooting and says officers gave Good multiple conflicting instructions while she was in her vehicle.
 Callenson says Good was already unresponsive when officers pulled her from the car.
 Homeland Security Secretary Kristi Noem claims the officer was struck by the vehicle and acted in self-defense.
 In the video NPR reviewed, the officer doesn't seem to be hit and was seen walking after he fired the shots, NPR's Meg Anderson tells Up First.
 Anderson says it has been mostly peaceful in Minneapolis, but there is a lot of anger and tension because protesters want ICE out of the city.